IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I was raised Vegan since birth. … I remember watching undercover investigation videos and reading the pamphlets that were mailed to the house when we were kids—I felt deeply for the animals at an early age.
 I remember how the other parents of my childhood friends would either get upset or interested when their kids would come home after sleepovers at my house—I felt it was my duty to show my friends what was happening to animals. … Veganism is the ultimate form of compassion. … I never considered my being Vegan was for health reasons—it was always for the love and respect I had for animals.
 And because of that love and respect I have for non-human animals my compassion flows over to all living beings, of all types. … I am encouraged by compassionate souls and the love I see in the eyes of those I've committed my life to stand up for.”

 ― <a href="https://en.wikipedia.org/wiki/Seba_Johnson" target="_blank">Seba Johnson</a><span style="color:Chartreuse">(Olympic athlete, actress, and vegan animal rights activist)</span>

->“Poor countries sell their grain to the West for hard currency while their own children starve in their arms.
-And the West feeds it to livestock. . .
-So we can eat a steak?
-I bet I am not the only one in the room who sees this as a crime?”

->“Every morsel of meat we eat is **slapping the tear-stained face of a starving child**.
-When I look into her eyes, do I remain silent?”

->“If everyone ate a Western diet, we would need two Planet Earths to feed them.
-We only have one.
-And she is dying.”

-― <a href="https://en.wikipedia.org/wiki/Philip_Wollen" target="_blank">Philip Wollen</a><span style="color:Chartreuse">(philanthropist, environmentalist and animal rights activist)</span>

 >“When I made the switch to a plant based diet, people, they were like, "I don't know how you're gonna lift that much weight."
 And, "You're not gonna be eating anything, you're just gonna eat grass.
 Like, how you gonna be strong?"
 I qualified for my third Olympic team, you know what I'm saying?
 I broke two American records.
 I won at the Pan-Am games.
 I was like, "Man."
 Like, "I think, I should've done this a long while ago."
 Like, "Why didn't I research this before?"”